Easy Homemade Vegan Bagel Recipe

 Vegan bagel recipe

 These homemade vegan bagels are the perfect combination of fluffy and chewy, with a hint of sweet and salty.
-Made with simple ingredients, and only a handful of steps, this recipe is a great way to explore vegan baking.
+Made with simple ingredients, and only a handful of steps, this recipe is a great way to begin vegan baking.
 Make a batch and freeze it for an easy midweek breakfast!

 Prep Time 20 minutes